|

 Times, makes it clear that the search has failed.
 Overbye readily

-admits “in a way this book is about failure.”
+admits, “in a way this book is about failure.”
 One reads in the book

 “about what it’s like to be on the cosmological quest ... [with] the

-priests and the mythmakers of our technological age” and, upon
+priests and the mythmakers of our technological age”[Overbye,

 finishing the last chapter, one is disappointed to find that the

 secret of the Universe is missing.
-[Overbye, D. 1991 & 1999.

 Standard cosmology has failed, utterly and completely, in revealing

-the true reality of the Universe --the reality of its fundamental
+the true reality of the Universe —the reality of its fundamental

 structure and fundamental processes.

-Along the journey of mankind’s quest for the secrets of the
+Along the journey of mankind’s quest for the secrets of

-the wrong road.
+down the wrong road.
 Long ago in the year 1887, cosmologists found

 themselves at a fork in the road.
-In that historic year, these
+In that historic year,

 pioneering scientists misinterpreted a critically important physics

 experiment.
-A smaller than expected speed for the Earth’s motion
+A smaller-than-expected speed for the Earth’s motion

 through aether-space was duly found and recorded; but rather than